hnarayanan/shpotify/README.md

 shpotify needs to connect to Spotify’s API in order to find music by name.
 It is very likely you want this feature!

+Spotify API has a 'public' part, for which developer/app are sufficient, and it has a 'private' part, for which 'user authorization' is required.

 To get this to work, you first need to sign up (or into) Spotify’s developer site and [create an *Application*][spotify-dev].
 Once you’ve done so, you can find its `Client ID` and `Client Secret` values and